matthewglover/tape-testing/README.md

   - install faucet: `npm i D faucet`
   - update the test script: ```tape 'test/**/*.js' | faucet```

-- Add a watch script to run test on change of file (require `nodemon` to be installed globally):
+- Add a watch script to run test on change of file (requires `nodemon` to be installed globally):

 ```json
 ...